manheim/jenkinsfile-pipeline/docs/ConfirmBeforeDeployPlugin.md

 ## [ConfirmBeforeDeployPlugin](../src/ConfirmBeforeDeployPlugin.groovy)

+This plugin is enabled by default.

-By default, environments will deploy builds/changes automatically, with no human intervention.
-Enable this plugin to optionally require confirmation before proceeding to deploy an environment.
+At each DeployStage, require confirmation before proceeding to deploy the environment.

 ```
 @Library('jenkinsfile-pipeline@<VERSION>') _

+// ConfirmBeforeDeployPlugin.init() is called in Jenkinsfile.init(this)
+// The plugin requires a human to confirm before deploying qa, uat, prod
 Jenkinsfile.init(this)

-// Wait on confirmation before deploying to any environment.
-ConfirmBeforeDeployPlugin.init()

 def pipeline = new ScriptedPipeline()
 def buildArtifact = new BuildStage()